Bylaws of the Constitution of the Cañada College Academic Senate

 Section 11: On petition of at least 40% of the faculty electorate, a special recall election shall be held for any officer of the Academic Senate.
 The recall election shall occur within two weeks of validation of the petition.
 The officer shall be considered recalled by a two-thirds majority of the ballots cast by the electorate.

-ARTICLE III: COMPOSITION AND TERMS OF THE ACADEMIC SENATE
+ARTICLE IV: COMPOSITION AND TERMS OF THE ACADEMIC SENATE

 Section 3: Vacancies of elected officers will be filled as follows: